A constitutive framework for distortional-mode-dependent failure in soft materials: Tension-compression asymmetry and beyond: A Generalized Framework for Mode-Dependent Failure Using Lode Invariants

 In contrast, the quantities $\psi_e^{+}(W(K_2,K_3))$ and $\psi_e^{-}(W(K_2,K_3))$ represent the \emph{tension-dominated} $(+)$ and \emph{compression-dominated} $(-)$ recoverable elastic energies, respectively, defined as (cf. Eq. (\ref{eq:volokh})):

+Alternatively, the proposed strain energy density (Eq.~\eqref{eq:Psi_prop_compact}) may be recast in a form that explicitly connects it to branch-specific softening (cf. Eq.~\eqref{eq:volokh}) within the bi-failure framework as follows:

+Here, $\psi^+(W(K_2, K_3))$ and $\psi^-(W(K_2, K_3))$ represent the bounded (Volokh-type) potentials associated with tensile- and compressive-dominated distortion modes, respectively.
+These branch energies are defined according to Eqs.~\eqref{eq:Psi_f_pm} and \eqref{eq:Psi_e_pm_1} as

-Although each branch is parameterized by its respective uniaxial energy limiters (i.e., $(\Phi^{+}, m^{+})$ or $(\Phi^{-}, m^{-})$), the functions $\psi_e^{\pm}$ depend on the intact elastic potential $W(K_2,K_3)$ and thus inherit explicit dependence on both Lode invarinats $(K_2,K_3)$.
-Consequently, $\psi_e^{+}$ and $\psi_e^{-}$ vary smoothly with the distortion mode and quantify the recoverable portion of stored energy available prior to failure for any state characterized by $(K_2,K_3)$, while $\psi_f^{\pm}$ define the fixed energetic thresholds identified under the canonical uniaxial modes.
-For the special cases of uniaxial tension ($K_3=\pi/6$) and uniaxial compression ($K_3=-\pi/6$), the corresponding recoverable elastic energies reduce to:
+Although each branch is parameterized by its respective uniaxial energy limiters (i.e., $(\Phi^{+}, m^{+})$ or $(\Phi^{-}, m^{-})$), the functions $\psi_e^{\pm}$ depend on the intact elastic potential $W(K_2,K_3)$ and thus inherit explicit dependence on both Lode invariants $(K_2,K_3)$.
+Consequently, $\psi_e^{+}$ and $\psi_e^{-}$ vary smoothly with the distortion mode and quantify the recoverable portion of stored energy available prior to failure for any state characterized by $(K_2,K_3)$, while $\psi_f^{\pm}$ defines the fixed energetic thresholds identified in the canonical uniaxial modes.
+For the special cases of uniaxial tension ($K_3=\pi/6$) and uniaxial compression ($K_3=-\pi/6$), the corresponding recoverable elastic energies are reduced to: